-Years Ended June 30, 2013 2012 Net change in fund balances, governmental funds Amounts reported for governmental activities in the statements of activities are different because: \$ (22,763) \$ (2,612) Repayment of bond principal is an expenditure in the governmental funds financial statements, but the repayment reduces bonds payable on the statements of net position.
-10,385 12,150 The governmental funds report bond discounts as other financing uses upon issuance.
+Years Ended June 30 2014 2013 Net change in fund balances - governmental funds Amounts reported for governmental activities in the statements of activities are different because: \$ (36,637) \$ (22,763) Repayment of bond principal is an expenditure in the governmental funds financial statements, but the repayment reduces bonds payable on the statements of net position.
+29,060 10,385 The governmental funds report bond discounts as other financing uses upon issuance.
 However, on the statements of activities, bond discounts are amortized to interest expense over the life of the bond.
-(39) (41) Interest is reported on the statements of activities on the accrual basis.
+(36) (39) Interest is reported on the statements of activities on the accrual basis.
 However, interest is reported as an expenditure in the governmental funds financial statements when the outlay of financial resources is due.
-134 181 Change in net position, governmental activities \$ (12,283) \$ 9,678
+443 134 Change in net position - governmental activities \$ (7,170) \$ (12,283)

+Notes to Financial Statements

-NOTES TO FINANCIAL STATEMENTS June 30, 2013 and 2012 (Amounts in thousands, except as noted)
+June 30, 2014 and 2013

+(amounts in thousands, except as noted)

-(1) ORGANIZATION
+(1) Organization

-Fiscal Year 2005 Securitization Corporation (FSC or the Corporation) is a special purpose, bankruptcy-remote, local development corporation organized under the Not-For-Profit Corporation Law of the State of New York (State).
-FSC is governed by a Board of Directors elected by its three Members, all of whom are officials of The City of New York (The City).
-FSC's Certificate of Incorporation requires the vote of an independent director as a condition to taking certain actions; the independent director would be appointed by the Mayor of The City prior to any such actions.
-Although legally separate from The City, FSC is a financing instrumentality of The City and, accordingly, is included in The City's financial statements as a blended component unit in accordance with Governmental Accounting Standards Board (GASB) standards.
+Fiscal Year 2005 Securitization Corporation ("FSC" or the "Corporation") is a special purpose, bankruptcy-remote, local development corporation organized under the Not-For-Profit Corporation Law of the State of New York (the "State").
+FSC is governed by a Board of Directors elected by its three Members, all of whom are officials of The City of New York (the "City").
+FSC's Certificate of Incorporation requires the vote of an independent director as a condition to taking certain actions; the independent director would be appointed by the Mayor of the City prior to any such actions.
+Although legally separate from the City, FSC is a financing instrumentality of the City and, accordingly, is included in the City's financial statements as a blended component unit in accordance with Governmental Accounting Standards Board ("GASB") standards.

-FSC was incorporated for the purpose of issuing bonds, a major portion of the proceeds of which were used to acquire securities held in an escrow account securing certain general obligation bonds of The City.
+FSC was incorporated for the purpose of issuing bonds, a major portion of the proceeds of which were used to acquire securities held in an escrow account securing certain general obligation bonds of the City.
 FSC's securities, which are held by the trustee for FSC as they mature, are expected to generate sufficient cash flow to fund the debt service and operational expenditures of FSC for the life of FSC's bonds.

-On December 2, 2004, FSC issued \$499 million of bonds, the proceeds of which were: (1) exchanged for securities held in an escrow account securing certain general obligation bonds of The City (Refunded Bonds Escrow Fund) (which The City used to purchase securities adequate to generate sufficient cash flow to fully pay debt service on those previously refunded bonds by redeeming them at their first call date), (2) used to pay costs of issuance and fund a reserve to pay FSC's debt service and operating costs, and (3) transferred to The City in November 2005, in accordance with the bond indenture dated as of December 1, 2004 (Indenture).
+On December 2, 2004, FSC issued \$499 million of bonds, the proceeds of which were: (1) exchanged for securities held in an escrow account securing certain general obligation bonds of the City (Refunded Bonds Escrow Fund) (which the City used to purchase securities adequate to generate sufficient cash flow to fully pay debt service on those previously refunded bonds by redeeming them at their first call date), (2) used to pay costs of issuance and fund a reserve to pay FSC's debt service and operating costs, and (3) transferred to the City in November 2005, in accordance with the bond indenture dated as of December 1, 2004 ("Indenture").

-FSC does not have any employees; its affairs are administered by employees of The City and another component unit of The City, for which FSC pays a management fee and overhead based on its allocated share of personnel and overhead costs.
+FSC does not have any employees; its affairs are administered by employees of the City and another component unit of the City, for which FSC pays a management fee and overhead based on its allocated share of personnel and overhead costs.